aventurella/RxKit/README.md

 ## Events

-RxKit contains a simple event system conceptually similar to the one found in Backbone/Marionette in the JavaScript world.
+RxKit contains a simple event system conceptually similar to the one found in `[Backbone][backbone]/[Marionette][marionette]` in the JavaScript world.
 Delegates!
 I hear you roar.
-Yes, delegates, I have tried both ways, delegates and events and I like events better for simple contrtoller -> controller communication.
+Yes, delegates.
+I have tried both ways, delegates and events and I like events better for simple contrtoller -> controller communication.
 I used to be firmly on the delegate camp however if that syas anything.